SimpleDioney/The-Button-By-Elendow-Recreated-game-for-web-/README.md

 [En] A copy of the steam game The Button by Elendow, but made for web!
 [Pt ]Uma cópia do jogo da steam The Button by Elendow, mas criado para web!

-[En] You can try it her: https://the-button.devioney.repl.co/ [Pt] Você pode testa-lo aqui: https://the-button.devioney.repl.co/
+[En] You can try it here: https://the-button.devioney.repl.co/
+[Pt] Você pode testa-lo aqui: https://the-button.devioney.repl.co/